ngab0016/FitOps/README.md

 └──────────────────────────┘
 ```

-Secrets (ACR credentials, AKS connection) are stored in an Azure DevOps variable group & should never be stored in the yaml file or git history.
+Secrets are stored in an Azure DevOps variable group & never in the yaml file or git history.

 ---